What is the Alabama College Campus Concealed Carry Law? Can I carry a concealed weapon on an Alabama college campus?

 States that Allow Concealed Weapons on College Campuses

-Some states have given a blanket approval for people to conceal and carry firearms on its public college campuses.
+Some states have given a blanket approval for people to conceal and carry firearms on their public college campuses.
 Tennessee only allows faculty to have this privilege.
 Both Arkansas and Georgia are the most recent additions to the states that allow faculty, students, and visitors to conceal and carry on campus.
 Other states that allow this include:

 States that Leave the Decision Up to the Individual College or Campus